Dangling-bond charge qubit on a silicon surface: Introduction

-\emph{Introduction:---} Quantum computing (QC) enables certain problems to be solved much faster than by known classical algorithms~\cite{Gro97}, and certain quantum algorithms are believed to exponentially speed up solutions to other problems such as factorization~\cite{Sho94}.
+Quantum computing (QC) enables certain problems to be solved much faster than by known classical algorithms~\cite{Gro97}, and certain quantum algorithms are believed to speed up exponentially solving other problems such as factorization~\cite{Sho94}.
 Semiconductor solid-state implementations, especially in silicon, are particularly attractive because of the advanced state of silicon technology and the desire to integrate standard silicon-chip computing with quantum computation.
-Silicon-based qubits could be manifested as nuclear spin~\cite{Kan98}, electron spin~\cite{LD97,HGFW06}, and charge qubits~\cite{HFC+03,GHW05}, with charge qubits the most amenable to readout.
-Although charge qubits have been successfully created in superconducting Cooper pair boxes~\cite{NPT99}, realizations of semiconductor charge qubits are difficult because of strong decoherence effects.
-Electron spin qubits offer an alternative approach but face severe challenges such as readout: in fact one promising approach to reading spin qubit first converts them to charge qubits.
+Silicon-based qubits could be manifested as nuclear spin~\cite{Kan98}, electron spin~\cite{LD97,vrijen2000electron,barrett1,sanders2008visualizing}, and charge qubits~\cite{HFC+03,GHW05}.
+Although charge qubits have been successfully created in superconducting Cooper pair boxes~\cite{NPT99,Wallraff1}, realizations of semiconductor charge qubits are difficult because of strong decoherence effects.
+Electron-spin qubits offer an alternative approach but face severe challenges such as readout: in fact a promising approach to reading spin qubits first converts them to charge qubits~\cite{EHW+04}.
 Thus, semiconductor charge qubits are important either as quantum information carriers or as intermediaries for spin-qubit readout.

+The charge qubit is manifested as a quantum dot pair such that having an excess electron on the `left' (or `right') dot corresponds to the logical state $\left|0\right\rangle$ (or the orthogonal state $\left|1\right\rangle$).
+Coherent tunneling between the two quantum dots with a tunneling frequency $\Delta$ yields superpositions of $\left|0\right\rangle$ and~$\left|1\right\rangle$.
+These states correspond to position encoding, whereas the symmetric and antisymmetric qubit states correspond to energy encoding.

-Our goal is to create practical semiconductor charge qubits, and here we show that a pair of quantum dots, with each dot corresponding to a silicon-surface dangling bond~(DB), will be an excellent charge qubit with low decoherence.
+Here we show that a pair of quantum dots, with a dot corresponding to a silicon-surface dangling bond~(DB), should be an excellent semiconductor charge qubit with low decoherence.
 Such pairs of coupled DBs have recently been fabricated~\cite{HBD+09}.
-Other semiconductor charge qubits suffer from large decoherence~\cite{FHH04}.
-Our strategy to reduce decoherence compared to other semiconductor charge qubits is simply to shrink the scale of the constituent quantum dots, and the spacing of quantum dot pairs.
+As previously proposed semiconductor charge qubits critically suffer from large decoherence~\cite{FHH04,barrett1}, it appears worth investigating whether this obstacle can be tackled by shrinking the scale of the constituent quantum dots, concomitantly with the spacing between them.
+The motivation for shrinking the size is that the tunneling rate increases exponentially with decreasing inter-dot separation whereas, as shown below, decoherence is expected to scale weakly with inter-dot separation.
+Therefore, decreasing separation allows many coherent oscillations before the onset of significant decoherence.